trussworks/formik-to-react-hook-form-migration-guide/README.md

 ### Test Coverage

 The rest of this guide assumes you've amped up test coverage wherever it might have been lacking, so we won't go into detail here.
-Do it if you need it, you'll thank yourself later.
+Do it if you need it.
+You'll thank yourself later.

 ### Form components